-INT 380-381 Internship III (1-3)
+INT 380-381 Internship III

+(1-3) INT 390 Entrepreneurship and o are Internship

 Students in upper division coursework who are seeking to explore a career field at an off-campus business or agency may do so in conjunction with the Intern Faculty Advisor (and, in some cases, also with a faculty or administrative staff member).
-The student will be required to complete an employment log, a weekly journal, and a co-evaluation form.
+The student will be required to complete an employment log, a weekly journal, and a coevaluation form.
 In addition, the student intern must provide an analytical report for the Intern Faculty Advisor.
 Graded P/F.